Discriminantal bundles, arrangement groups, and subdirect products of free groups

-To use the product bundle $\phi_\D^*(\prod p_S)$ constructed above to produce faithful representations of $\pi_1(M(\A)),$ one would first build faithful representations of $\pi_1(M_S)$ for $S\in \D,$ using the monodromy of discriminantal bundles, and then show that $\phi_\D$ induces an injection on fundamental groups.
-We can carry out the first step at least in case $S$ comes from a rank-two lattice element.
+To use the product bundle $\phi_\D^*(\prod p_S)$ constructed above to produce faithful representations of $\pi_1(M(\A))$, one might first build faithful representations of $\pi_1(M_S)$ for $S\in \D$, using the monodromy of discriminantal bundles, and then attempt to show that $\phi_\D$ induces an injection on fundamental groups.
+We can carry out the first step at least in case $S$ comes from a rank two flat.